-In 1875 or 1876, Eddy used the cross and crown on the sign on her home at 12 Broad Street in Lynn, Massachusetts.
-The sign read “Mary B. Glover’s Christian Scientists’ Home” framed with an image of the cross and crown and an open book.
-This cross and crown was different, however, from the Cross and Crown seal that would appear later on her books; the crown was above the cross and it was not encircled with Biblical text.
+In 1875 or 1876, Eddy used a cross and crown on the sign on her home at 12 Broad Street in Lynn, Massachusetts.
+It said “Mary B. Glover’s Christian Scientists’ Home” and was framed with an image of a cross and crown and an open book.
+This cross and crown was different, however, from the Cross and Crown seal that would later appear on her books; the crown was above the cross and was not encircled with biblical text.

-Eddy first used the Cross and Crown seal on the cover of the third edition of the Christian Science textbook, Science and Health with Key to the Scriptures, issued in 1881.
+Eddy first used the Cross and Crown seal on the cover of the third edition of the Christian Science textbook, Science and Health, issued in 1881.
 Nothing has been located that explains her reason for choosing this design.
-The wording of the scriptural passage from Matthew 10:8 is quoted from the Revised Version of the Bible; however, the word “demons” comes from the marginal notes of the Revised Version, which shows “demons” as the Greek word for “devils.”
+The wording of the scriptural passage from Matthew (10:8) is quoted from the Revised Version of the Bible.
+However, the word demons comes from the marginal notes of the Revised Version, which shows demons as the Greek word for “devils.”
 Initiated by the Church of England, the New Testament (Revised Version) was published in 1881, a few months before Eddy put the Cross and Crown on the cover of Science and Health.

-When it was found that the crown used in the emblem was not a crown but a princely (as opposed to kingly) form known as a coronet and therefore possessing no religious significance when combined with the cross, the coronet was changed to a celestial or Christian’s crown in 1908.1 The design was slightly modernized in 1971.
+Subsequently it was found that the crown used in the emblem was, in fact, a princely (as opposed to kingly) form known as a coronet, possessing no religious significance when combined with the cross.
+When this came to light, the coronet was changed to a celestial, or Christian’s, crown in 1908.1 The design was slightly modernized in 1971.

 The specific Cross and Crown design within the concentric circles, and the associated wording, have been registered by the Christian Science Board of Directors as a trademark.
 This was first done in 1915, almost five years after Eddy’s passing in December 1910.
 Although there is no record that this trademark was formally registered in her lifetime, it was certainly recognized as such.